Benefit in Kind

 - Childcare Facilities

 - Anti Avoidance

-All Benefits in Kind are subject to PAYE and PRSI (including the health contribution) and taxed as notional pay.
+All Benefits in Kind are subject to PAYE, PRSI and USC, and taxed as notional pay.
 Benefits are taxable when the benefit is provided or when the payment is made.
 Where the benefit provided to the employee does not exceed €250 in value there is no BIK, the amount is not cumulative over a number of benefits and only one such benefit may be provided annually.